 We were instructed on how to sketch out the picture, how to mix colors and how the special painting technique of the day, the "watercolor painting with acrylic colors” works best and what pitfalls there are.
 Also very helpful were the tricks to compensate for errors and delete undesirable color.

 It was most fascinating to see and experience, how one and the same can be implemented so different and yet the same.

-We are going to photograph all artworks and create a collage, which then will find a place of honor in the business office!
+We did photograph all artworks and created a collage, which now has a place of honor in the business office!